omahs/dev-cluster/README.md

 ### Restarting Deployments

-It is possible to restart a deployment without restarting the entire cluster.
+It is possible to restart a deployment without restarting mikeentire cluster.
 This is useful for debugging and development.

 NOTE: when restarting `celestia-local`, you will also need to restart `sequencer` and `geth`.